FPG-992/OperatingSystems/lab_exercises/exercise_2/Solution_Testing/readme.md

-1. Create N processes children
+1. Create N processes children  - Done
 2. User to send SIGUSR1, SIGUSR2, SIGTERM to father process and children processes
 3. A process handles the corresponding "gate"
-4. Parent takes as an input Number of gates, initial state as a string of "t" and "f" characters
+4. Parent takes as an input Number of gates, initial state as a string of "t" and "f" characters - Done
 5. Parent creates processes and prints initial states with pid
 6. Children Processes
 7. every 15 seconds print their state with alarm and the time since their creation